-\textbf{Part 1.} We begin by proving \eqref{eq: features.converge}.
-To this end, we will first show that $\{ \*x^T(T)\}_{T>0}$ is a bounded subset of $\R^{d_x}$.
-This will allow us to extract a converging sequence, whose limit will be shown to lie in $\argmin(\phi)$.
+\textbf{Part 2.} We now look to prove \eqref{eq: features.converge}.
+To this end, we will look to show that $\{ \*x_T(T)\}_{T>0}$ is a bounded subset of $\R^{d_x}$.
+This will allow us to extract a converging sequence, whose limit will be shown to lie in $\{\mathscr{E}=0\}$.